 Food regulators aim to ensure health and safety risks from food are negligible for the whole population, and that consumers can make informed choices.
 When this is achieved, public confidence in the effectiveness of food regulation is maintained.

-FSANZ develops and reviews food standards covering the composition and labelling of food sold in Australia and New Zealand and Australia-only food standards addressing food safety issues and primary production and processing.
+FSANZ develop and reviews food standards covering the composition and labelling of food sold in Australia and New Zealand and Australia-only food standards addressing food safety issues and primary production and processing

 FSANZ uses risk analysis, an internationally accepted process, for standards development and many other situations where food-related health risks need to be assessed, managed and communicated.